terrybroad/Learned-Sim-Autoencoder-For-Video-Frames/README.md

     $ python main.py --dataset DATASETNAME --is_run True

+In this version of the code 1000 minibatches must be processed before a model is saved, and therefore can be used to output frames sequentailly.
+This can be edited in line 245 of model.py.

 Put the dataset directory in a directory called 'datasets' within the code project file.

 To turn a video into frames and frame into video you can use [ffmpeg](https://ffmpeg.org/)